timelinez/timelinez.github.io/README.md

 (protect the master branch).
 Also don't check in PDFs as Google has proven SHA1 is not safe for PDFs if someone has sufficient funds to spend on computing power to make a second PDF have the same SHA1 of the first.

+## Because you trust Github (Microsoft)

+1. To not tamper with the Git history themselves
+2. To not mis-represent anything during the serving and navigation of the timeline, despite some source being "open" (this repo)

 # Making your own timeline

 You're interested in hosting your own timeline, in which case take a look at